12-Step Technical SEO Audit Checklist

 Staying alert for Google Core updates

 Sudden ranking drops do not always signal severe breakdowns.
 As you know, Google regularly introduces core updates that can impact your rankings.
-Systematic audits ensure that you can quickly notice such updates and figure out your next move.
+Systematic audits and ranking checks ensure that you can quickly notice such updates and figure out your next move.

 Friendly advice: don’t rush to immediately fix affected pages (especially if you’re not quite sure about what to fix).